The impact of bullying

 If you have concerns about your child it is important that you share your concerns with your GP as soon as possible.
 Your GP may make a referral to Child and Adolescent Mental Health services for support.
 You may also want to consider sourcing your own counselling support, and you can do this through the British Association for Counselling and Psychotherapy (BACP).

-School nursing service
+Contact the school nursing service

 It could be helpful to speak to the school nursing service, as they may support they could offer to your child and could help liaise with the school.
 You can find the details by typing you Local Authority and ‘school nursing service’ into a search engine.